fatimamatieva/DAT240_ASSIGNMENTS/project/README.md

 ### Advanced features: Two player mode
   - Logged in players can join started games.
 Two players per game.
   - The player that created the game takes the role of the Oracle
-  - Using client side refreshes or websockets (SignalR - can easily throw in a class on this)
+  - Using client side refreshes or WebSockets
+    - SignalR can be used to simplify this
   - Leaderboard, by team.
 Number of guesses and speed.

 ### Advanced features: Multiplayer: Multiple people can join a game, all guessing  (extra credit)
   - Oracle get's notified on who guessed what